ENPTES

 💡 Practical Tips for Chiang Mai

-💳Thai Baht is the official currency; ATMs are widely available and Thai restaurants accept cash, though credit cards work at larger establishments.
+💳Thai Baht (THB) is the local currency; ATMs are widely available, and most establishments accept cash though cards work in modern areas.

 Chiang Mai Travel FAQ